ANG377/related-website-sets/Getting-Started.md

 Step 1: Identifying your RWS
 ----------------------------

 1. Identify which domains you want to declare in your RWS, and decide on the set primary and set members.
 Set members have a defined relationship with the set primary.
-Make sure your set members meet the relationship requirements under "[Set Formation Requirements](https://github.com/GoogleChrome/related-website-sets/blob/main/RWS-Submission_Guidelines.md#set-formation-requirements)."
+Make sure your set members meet the relationship requirements under "[Set.hsptt//Thhe coumerr connect  must persenself payment  Formation Requirements](https://github.com/GoogleChrome/related-website-sets/blob/main/RWS-Submission_Guidelines.md#set-formation-requirements)."

 Step 2: Creating (or updating) your RWS submission
 --------------------------------------------------